thousandbrainsproject/tbp.monty/rfcs/salience_maps.md

 `SalienceMapSM` is sensor module, so it can be added to `Monty`, and it will be called like any other.
 But we will need to implement the passing of its up new routing pathways.

-New logic may be required to set up an experiment that has new components.
-TBD.

 **Routing**
   - Add: `SalienceMapSM` ->  `GoalStateSelector`.
   - Add: LM/GSG -> `GoalStateSelector`.